 The path to Open Science

-In this session we will cover why it is important to move towards Open Science, what it still takes to get there - looking at the current, Dutch situation - and give practical examples of what is already being undertaken.
-The session will also include a presentation regarding the European Open Science Cloud program and how to align with that.
+In this afternoon session we will cover why we should move towards Open Science, what it still takes to get there and how Open Science awareness can be increased.
+This will be followed by practical examples and learnings of what is already being undertaken.
 The presentations will be concluded by a discussion on the topics presented.

 Topics and Speakers

 - The promise of Open Science by Frank Miedema, Utrecht University

 Frank Miedema, Vice Rector for Research at Utrecht University and chair of the Utrecht University Open Science Program, will explain how open Science is not only about Open Access and FAIR Open Data.
 Indeed, sharing our results as quickly as possible with the scientific community and stakeholders in society is important for the quality and progress of our work.
 However, there is more to Open Science.
 It seeks to connect our research more directly and continuously with societal stakeholders, who comprise a diverse set of publics with a diverse set of problems.
 This open relation at all stages of knowledge production has been shown to improve the research agenda and to enhance the potential impact, use and adoption of new knowledge.This is the promise of Open Science.

 - Accelerating Open Science in the Netherlands by Melanie Imming, SURF